khaledsAlshibani/php-mysql-complaints-app/README.md

 ### User Management

 - Users are manually created through phpMyAdmin or SQL terminal commands.
-- Future versions will include a user registration form for a more user-friendly experience.
+- Future versions will include a user registration form.

 ### Authentication

-- A robust login system caters to two user types: admin and regular users.
+- There is a login system for admin and regular users.

 ### Error Logging

-- Errors are logged in the `logs/error.log` file for streamlined debugging.
+- Errors are logged in the `logs/error.log` file for debugging.

 ### Security

-- Passwords are stored in the database without proper hashing, posing a security risk.
+- Passwords are stored in the database without hashing, which is a security risk.
-- Future releases will implement secure password storage practices.
+- Future updates will implement secure password storage.

 ## User Capabilities

-- **Feedback Submission:** Users can effortlessly submit complaints or suggestions.
+- **Feedback Submission:** Users can submit complaints or suggestions.
-- **Feedback Management:** An intuitive interface empowers users to view, update, and delete their submitted feedback.
+- **Feedback Management:** Users can view, update, and delete their submitted feedback.

 ![User Dashboard](./assets/screenshots/user-dashboard.png)

 ## Admin Capabilities

 - **Feedback Review:** Admins can provide feedback on all complaints or suggestions submitted by users.
-- **Comprehensive Dashboard:** Admins have access to an overview of all feedback, ensuring efficient management.
+- **Comprehensive Dashboard:** Admins have access to an overview of all feedback.
-- **Feedback Administration:** Admins have complete control to update feedback content or remove entries.
+- **Feedback Administration:** Admins have complete control to update feedback content or delete them.

 ![Admin Dashboard](./assets/screenshots/admin-dashboard.png)